-- (v) "realizable property" means property referred to in section 14; - (vi) "restraint order" means an order referred to in section 26(1); - (2) In this Chapter, except where it is inconsistent with the context or clearly inappropriate, any reference- - (a) to a person who holds property shall be construed as a reference to a person who has any interest in the property, and- - (i) if the estate of such person has been sequestrated, also to the executor of his or her insolvent estate; or - (ii) if such person is a company or other juristic person which is being wound up, also to the liquidator thereof; - (b) to a person who transfers property to any other person shall be construed as a reference to a person who transfers or grants to any other person any interest in the property; - (c) to anything received in connection with an offence shall be construed as a reference also to anything received both in that connection and in some other connection.

-(3) For the purposes of this Chapter, a person has benefited from unlawful activity if he or she has at any time, whether before or after the commencement of this Act, received any advantage, payment, service or reward including any property or part thereof in connection with any criminal activity earned on by him or her or by any other person.
+- (v) "realizable property" means property referred to in section 14; - (vi) "restraint order" means an order referred to in section 26(1); - (2) In this Chapter, except where it is inconsistent with the context or clearly inappropriate, any reference- - (a) to a person who holds property shall be construed as a reference to a person who has any interest in the property, and- - (i) if the estate of such person has been sequestrated, also to the executor of his or her insolvent estate; or - (ii) if such person is a company or other juristic person which is being wound up, also to the liquidator thereof; - (b) to a person who transfers property to any other person shall be construed as a reference to a person who transfers or grants to any other person any interest in the property; - (c) to anything received in connection with an offence shall be construed as a reference also to anything received both in that connection and in some other connection. - (3) For the purposes of this Chapter, a person has benefited from unlawful activities if he or she has at any time, whether before or after the commencement of this Act, received or retained any proceeds of unlawful activities.